bloomberg/pytest-memray/docs/configuration.rst

 =============

 This plugin provides a clean minimal set of command line options that are added to pytest.
+You can also specify most options in `pytest.ini` file.
 The complete list of command line options is:

 .. tab:: Command line options